Kasu Krishna Reddy

 Kasu Venkata Krishna Reddy (born 28 September 1947) is an Indian politician.
 He was a minister in Nallari Kiran Kumar Reddy's government.

 Personal life

-He is the son of Kasu Vengala Reddy and nephew of Kasu Brahmananda Reddy, a former Chief Minister of Andhra Pradesh.
+He is the son of Kasu Vengal Reddy and nephew of Kasu Brahmananda Reddy, a former Chief Minister of Andhra Pradesh.

 Career

 Krishna Reddy has been a Member of the Legislative Assembly from Narasaraopet in the Guntur district, Andhra Pradesh.
-Kasu Krishna Reddy was elected MP twice from Narasaraopet (Lok Sabha constituency) (1989, 1991) and MLA thrice from Narasaraopet (Assembly constituency)(1978, 2004, 2009).
-He was minister in the cabinets of T Anjaiah, YS Rajasekhar Reddy and N Kirankumar Reddy.
+Kasu Krishna Reddy was elected MP twice from Narasaraopet Lok Sabha constituency (1989, 1991) and MLA thrice from Narasaraopet (Assembly constituency)(1978, 2004, 2009).
+He was a minister in the cabinets of T Anjaiah, YS Rajasekhar Reddy and N Kirankumar Reddy.